Renault Dauphine: Design

 At introduction, the Dauphine was positioned in the marketplace between the concurrently manufactured 4CV, and the much larger Frégate.
 The new model followed the 4CV's rear-engine, four-door three-box sedan format, while providing greater room and power and pioneering a new focus for Renault on interior and exterior color and design.

 Technical

 The Dauphine used a version of the 4CV's water-cooled Ventoux engine with capacity increased from 760 cc to 845 cc, and power increased from 19–32 hp.
-According to Road & Track, the Dauphine accelerated from 0–110 km/h in 32 seconds.
+According to Road & Track, the Dauphine accelerated from 60 mph in 32 seconds.
 Engine cooling was facilitated by air intakes behind each rear door and a vented rear fascia.

 Heavier and 12 in longer than its predecessor, the 4-door body featured monocoque construction with "a pair of perimeter-shaped longitudinal box sections and substantial cross-bracing", but without the 4CV's rear-hinged suicide doors.